Alex1iv/Deposit-subscription/README.md

 ---

 ## Summary
-It was studied factors, affecting subscription for a term depsit after the direct marketing campaign.
-It was identified  most significant factors of positive campaign outcome.
-The customer may get a forecast of contact while marketing campaign by a given data using the [application on a web server](https://alex1iv-marketing-campaign-application-n8fexu.streamlit.app/).
+It was found factors, affecting subscriptions for a term deposit after the direct marketing campaign.
+It identified the most significant factors of positive campaign outcomes.
+The customer may get a forecast of contact while marketing the campaign by a given data using the application [application on a web server](https://alex1iv-marketing-campaign-application-n8fexu.streamlit.app/).
 The sample page shown below.

 <div align="center">